godaddy/gasket/docs/authoring-plugins.md

 For example, if you were to create a plugin called `foo` you would name it `gasket-plugin-foo`.
 If you were to create a preset called `bar` you would name it `gasket-preset-bar`.

-If your project uses [scoped pacakges], the scope name would be added to the front of the plugin or preset name followed by a `/`.
+If your project uses [scoped packages], the scope name would be added to the front of the plugin or preset name followed by a `/`.
 For example, if the plugin and preset names from above were included in a project with a scope of `@test` the names would be `@test/gasket-plugin-foo` and `@test/gasket-preset-bar`.

 ## Hooks